willckim/fpna-ai-dashboard/README.md

 ## 💼 Business Value
 This project demonstrates:

-Variance analysis automation (replacing manual Excel).
+- Variance analysis automation (replacing manual Excel).

-Forecasting & risk identification for FP&A teams.
+- Forecasting & risk identification for FP&A teams.

-AI-powered reporting for executives.
+- AI-powered reporting for executives.

-Interactive BI dashboards with export-ready CSVs and PPTX decks.
+- Interactive BI dashboards with export-ready CSVs and PPTX decks.

-Perfect for roles in Finance, Data Analytics, or Business Transformation.
+Perfect for roles in **Finance, Data Analytics, or Business Transformation**.